phunkren/ajames/posts/custom-modal.md

 1.4: Jenna Smith’s solution using React’s createPortal method

-As you can see from the sandbox, she created two functional components to provide the modal with dynamic content.
-The `<ModalProvider />` component contains a DOM element with a ref attached (`<div ref={modalRef}/>`), and a context Provider that wraps the entire application and distributes the ref’s current value to any relevant Consumers within it.
+As demonstrated in the sandbox, Jenna created two functional components to provide dynamic content for the modal.
+The `<ModalProvider />` component includes a DOM element with a ref attached (`<div ref={modalRef}/>`), as well as a context provider that wraps the entire app and distributes the ref's current value to any relevant consumers within it.
 The second component is the modal itself.
-Whenever a `<Modal/>` component is rendered it will attempt to retrieve the modalRef element through `useContext()`.
-If a ref exists, instead of the component mounting in its expected position in the DOM tree it will instead create a React Portal and inject the modal’s children into the ref element.
+Each time a `<Modal />` component is rendered, it will try to retrieve the `modalRef` element using `useContext()`.
+If the ref exists, the component will create a React portal and inject the modal's children into the ref element, rather than mounting in its expected position in the DOM tree..

-The Modal component can now be used anywhere within the ModalProvider to render dynamic content on top of the application.
-One small caveat to this approach is the body will continue to scroll on iOS whenever the modal is mounted.
-I highly recommend checking out Will Po’s [article on Body scroll lock](https://medium.com/jsdownunder/locking-body-scroll-for-all-devices-22def9615177) for some solutions.
+With this approach, the `Modal` component can now be used anywhere within the `ModalProvider` to display dynamic content on top of the app.
+One thing to keep in mind is that the body will still be able to scroll on iOS when the modal is mounted.
+I highly recommend reading Will Po's article on [body scroll lock](https://medium.com/jsdownunder/locking-body-scroll-for-all-devices-22def9615177) for potential solutions to this issue.